aalyria/api/tools/nbictl/README.md

 **--state**="": State of certificate.

+## list-configs

+List all configuration profiles (ignores any `--context` flag)

+## get-config

+Prints the NBI connection settings associated with the configuration profile given by the `--context` flag (defaults to "DEFAULT").

 ## set-config

 Sets or updates a configuration profile that contains NBI connection settings.
 You can create multiple configs by specifying the name of the configuration using the `--context` flag (defaults to "DEFAULT").